gexCo/android-guidelines/README.md

 | Dialog | EditTextDialog | dialog_edit_text |

 #### Strings
-String names should specify the content type follow by the type of element (title, ).
+String names should specify the type of string follow by the use of string.

 | Prefix | Description |
 | --- | ---  |